 - A. Remove and replace shotcrete that is delaminated or exhibits laminations, voids, or sand/rock pockets exceeding limits for specified core grade of shotcrete. - 1.
 Remove unsound or loose materials and contaminants that may inhibit bond of shotcrete repairs.
 Chip or scarify areas to be repaired to extent necessary to provide sound substrate.
 Cut edges square and 1/2 inch (13 mm) deep at perimeter of work, tapering remaining shoulder at 1:1 slope into cavity to eliminate square shoulders.
 Dampen surfaces and apply new shotcrete. - B. Repair core holes from in-place testing according to repair provisions in ACI 301 and match adjacent finish, texture, and color.

 3.13 CLEANING

 A. Remove and dispose of rebound and overspray materials from final shotcrete surfaces and areas not intended for shotcrete placement.
-All surfaces shall be cleaned and/or repainted to Owner's satisfaction at no cost to the Owner.

-© Copyright 2020.
+© Copyright 2022.
 All rights reserved.
 No part of this document may be reproduced in any form or by any means without permission from Walker Consultants.